-Silver Maine Coons come in different fur patterns and are quite striking to look at.
+Silver Maine Coons come in different fur patterns and are quite striking.
 The silver coloration is sometimes referred to as the “smoke” color.
 It includes a silver undercoat and exists on a solid-colored Maine Coon.

 The Earliest Records of the Silver Maine Coon in History